-Cheesy and creamy Chicken Alfredo Stuffed Shells are a fun twist on a classic Italian recipe!
-This easy pasta dish features shells stuffed with a cheese and chicken mixture, slathered with Alfredo sauce, and baked to perfection.
+Chicken Alfredo Stuffed Shells are a creamy, cheesy twist on a classic Italian recipe!
+Jumbo pasta shells are stuffed with the best cheese and chicken mixture before being slathered with rich alfredo sauce and baked to perfection in just thirty minutes.

-- SIMPLE INGREDIENTS: These stuffed shells are made with basic ingredients commonly used in Italian pasta recipes.
+These stuffed shells are made with inexpensive ingredients that you’ll find in most Italian recipes.

 Stuffed shells are boiled large pasta shells that are filled with a cheese/vegetable/meat mixture and baked in the oven.
 This version is filled with a cheese and chicken mixture.

 I recommend using a rotisserie chicken from the store that’s already cooked to save you some time.
 You can also use leftover cooked chicken that’s in your fridge if you have some on hand!

 Yes.
 Prepare this recipe through step 5, cover tightly, and refrigerate for 24 hours before continuing with step 6.

 In an airtight container in the fridge, any leftover stuffed shells you have will stay good for about 2-3 days.
 Reheat your leftovers in the microwave in 30 second intervals until warmed through.

 How to Freeze